hello-robot/stretch_tutorials/getting_started/quick_start_guide_re1.md

 ## Join the Community Forum

 Join the [Hello Robot Community](https://forum.hello-robot.com).
 We'd welcome hearing your feedback as you get to know your robot.

 Hello Robot support monitors the forum closely and will quickly get back to you on any questions or issues you post.

 ## Further Exploration

 Encounter any issues while getting started?
 Please let us know at support@hello-robot.com.
-Also take a minute to review the [Stretch Troubleshooting Guide](./troubleshooting_guide.md)
+Also, take a minute to review the [Stretch Troubleshooting Guide](./troubleshooting_guide.md)

-We recommend next exploring the ROS based demos that ship with Stretch.
+We recommend next exploring the ROS-based demos that ship with Stretch.
 These [are found in the stretch_ros repository](https://docs.hello-robot.com/0.2/stretch-ros/stretch_demos/).

 That's it.
 Happy coding!